graphql-java/graphql-java-spring/README.md

 | GraphQLInvocation | Executes one request.
 The default impl just calls the provided `GraphQL` bean.|
 | ExecutionResultHandler | Takes a `ExecutionResult` and sends the result back to the client.
 The default impl returns `ExecutionResult.toSpecification()` as json. |

+### Jackson/GSON

+If you need to use GSON provide a different implementation of GraphqlHandler